nonblocking/mashroom/packages/plugin-packages/mashroom-security/README.md

 ```

  * _provider_: The plugin that actually does the authentication and knows how to retrieve the user roles (Default: Mashroom Security Simple Provider)
+ * _forwardQueryHintsToProvider_: A list of query parameters that should be forwarded during the authentication.
+   (will be added to the login or authorization URL).
  * _acl_: The ACL for path based security restrictions (see below) (default: ./acl.json)

 ## Services